dottjt/refactor-me/README.md

 - Added extensive API validation.
 Very happy with how this turned out.
 - Added linting.
 - Added githooks.
-- I also blessed the codebase with holy water.

 ## If I Had More Time